 According to occupational safety scientists, fatality rates in the oil and gas industry have risen dramatically with the growth of the industry.
 A December 2018 report by the Texas Tribune using data from the Bureau of Labor Statistics says that 1,566 oil and gas workers died from on-the-job injuries between 2008-2017.
 According to the AFL-CIO's 2016 report, Death on the Job: The Toll of Neglect, the current number of fatalities for oil and gas workers stands at five times the national average.
 Fatalities are most likely to occur in operations run by small subcontractors (those with less than 19 employees), whether they are engaged in drilling or well servicing (Urbina, 2012).
-The National Institute of Occupational Safety and Health (NIOSH) publishes an annual fatality report, detailing the circumstances of oil and gas worker tanks/wastewater tanker trucks which have killed workers welding those tanks when they caught fire or exploded, "People sometimes think that's water, because they call it those names: produced water, salt water, brine.
+The National Institute of Occupational Safety and Health (NIOSH) publishes an annual fatality report, detailing the circumstances of oil and gas worker deaths.
+One of the NIOSH epidemiologists commented on a new hazard alert for produced water tanks/wastewater tanker trucks which have killed workers welding those tanks when they caught fire or exploded, "People sometimes think that's water, because they call it those names: produced water, salt water, brine.
 It's not just water.
 It can blow up."
 (Legere, 2015).